Claim compensation for injuries caused by defective machinery or faulty work equipment

 If your employer has failed to meet these obligations, you may be able to make an unsafe equipment compensation claim on a no win, no fee basis.
 Our workplace injury solicitors will calculate compensation amounts based on the injury you’ve suffered, and how it has affected your life.

-Types of faulty equipment compensation claims
+Types of defective machinery and faulty equipment compensation claims

 The most common types of workplace equipment compensation claims are machine accidents.
 The injuries can be mild or severe, affecting the hands, eyes and fingers.
 You can claim if you were injured and the equipment was faulty, or you were not adequately trained to use it.